Integrate APIs & MCP clients | HeyGen

 Salesforce

-Agent pulls contact or opportunity data from Salesforce, passes it to HeyGen, and generates a personalised outreach video.
+Agent pulls contact or opportunity data from Salesforce, passes it to HeyGen, and generates a personalized outreach video.

 Slack